Genetic linkage: Recombination frequency

 Recombination frequency is a measure of genetic linkage and is used in the creation of a genetic linkage map.
 Recombination frequency (θ) is the frequency with which a single chromosomal crossover will take place between two genes during meiosis.
 A centimorgan (cM) is a unit that describes a recombination frequency of 1%.
 In this way we can measure the genetic distance between two loci, based upon their recombination frequency.
 This is a good estimate of the real distance.
 Double crossovers would turn into no recombination.
 In this case we cannot tell if crossovers took place.
 If the loci we're analysing are very close (less than 7 cM) a double crossover is very unlikely.
 When distances become higher, the likelihood of a double crossover increases.
 As the likelihood of a double crossover increases one could systematically underestimate the genetic distance between two loci, unless one used an appropriate mathematical model.

+Double linkage is more of a historical concern for plants.
+In animals, double crossover happens rarely.
+In humans, for example, one chromosome has two crossovers on average during meiosis.
+Furthermore, modern geneticists have enough genes that only nearby genes need to be linkage-analyzed, unlike the early days when only a few genes were known.

 During meiosis, chromosomes assort randomly into gametes, such that the segregation of alleles of one gene is independent of alleles of another gene.
 This is stated in Mendel's Second Law and is known as the law of independent assortment.
 The law of independent assortment always holds true for genes that are located on different chromosomes, but for genes that are on the same chromosome, it does not always hold true.